microsoft/vscode-docs/blogs/2022/03/28/increase-productivity-with-containers.md

 Running containers in the cloud is not a new concept; in fact, [one study](https://www.datadoghq.com/container-report/?utm_source=SocialMedia&utm_medium=Twitter&utm_campaign=OrganicPosting-containerreport) shows that at least half of all containers are running in the cloud.
 The basic infrastructure involves deploying a container to a cloud-hosted VM.
 We can deploy our dev container to the cloud  to provide a cloud-hosted development environment.

 VS Code’s entry into this space comes from powering [GitHub Codespaces](https://github.com/features/codespaces).
 Within minutes, you can create and configure a dev container hosted in the cloud that is ready whenever you need it.
-The same dev containers used in the Remote - Containers extension can be used in Codespaces, providing a seamless transition.

 You can then connect via VS Code (in either the browser or desktop) to a development environment that is managed completely for you, no longer relying on your laptop’s resources to handle the demand.

 ![A diagram showing the infrastructure and workflow of Codespaces](codespaces-diagram.png)

+The same dev containers used in the Remote - Containers extension can be used in Codespaces, providing a seamless transition to the cloud.

+But remember all of those scary possibilities of the cloud?
+Well, Codespaces alleviates those issues by leveraging Github's cloud features.
+Codespaces run on compute options hosted on Github.com, and the feature is currently available for those using [GitHub Team or GitHub Enterprise Cloud](https://docs.github.com/en/get-started/learning-about-github/githubs-products).

+Github bills on a per-user basis, so you'll never pay for more than what you're using.
+You must also set a spending limit, getting rid of any surprise expenses.
+Additionally, GitHub can provide a service level agreement for 99.9% monthly uptime, and [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) is available to ease any security concerns.

+With the power of VS Code, GitHub, and dev containers, Codespaces provides a clear path to moving from local development to the cloud.

 ## What’s next?